deadlydog/deadlydog.github.io/ReadMe.md

 Typically themes are installed from gems, and then you update the `_config.yml` file to specify the new theme to use.

+Currently with the MinimalMistakes theme we are not installing it from a gem, but are instead using the remote theme method instead.

 ## Customization's I've made to the theme / site

 Anywhere that I make custom code changes, I try to put `Dan's Customizations` in comments, so doing a search of the repo for `Dan` should find all places I've changed / overwritten code.